sashbros/games-dont-lie/README.md

 # games-dont-lie

-The scripts that were used in the game.
+The scripts that were made in the game-making.